ajkim19/Cyberbullying_Sentiment_Analysis/README.md

 ## Objective
+* Our project was to create an app that would identify cyberbullying on a social media website.
-* Our project was to use natural language processing to create an algorithm that would be able to recognize if a line of text was considered cyberbullying.
+* Implement the use of natural language processing to create an algorithm that would be able to recognize if a line of text was considered cyberbullying.
 * In addition, we wanted to create an application that would be able to identify cyberbullying from newly created text.
 * To build our model and our sample social media site, we used HTML, CSS, Bootstrap, JavaScript, JQuery, Python, Flask, Scikit-Learn, Beautiful Soup, Natural Language Toolkit, PySpark and various other libraries.